 Creative blending of learner interventions is another feature of the three programmes, each of which uses technology in different ways.
 For our pharmaceutical client, technology is used as a vehicle for inductees to express creativity for the presentations and experiences that they have to design and deliver.
 At BA it was used to reach a large group of people prior to them formally joining the organisation to ease the journey from one organisational structure and culture into another.
 And at BP, the highly sophisticated blend of technologies (together with a host of non-technological interventions) created a journey which supports the inductee through their first months with the company.
 The technology enabled elements of the programme include social media, e-learning, gaming (business simulation), portals, digital communications, scenarios, checklists, videos and downloadable fact sheets.

 With so many technological options to choose from it’s essential to ensure that the choices made add to and enhance the learner experience.
 It’s also critical that these are presented in a coherent way to the learner, to provide a journey that is seamless and meaningful.
 Of equal importance is that the technologies are connected in such a way that the organisation can obtain management information from them in a comprehensive manner.
-LINE has pioneered the concept of learning architectures and this is an essential backbone to complex blended programmes such as the BP example.
+LEO Learning has pioneered the concept of learning architectures and this is an essential backbone to complex blended programmes such as the BP example.

 One of the key things that using technology in onboarding programmes brings to the table is the ability to deliver consistency at scale and, if required, in multiple language variants.
 Where this is a requirement, technology also supports the localisation of content where necessary.